8.1 Royal Peerage

 Recommendations for Awards and Orders may be made under the following conditions:

-- Any gentle may make a recommendation for any Kingdom Award or Order
+•Any gentle may make a recommendation for any Kingdom Award, Kingdom Order, or any Peerage Order.

-- Recommendations for Kingdom Awards and Orders of Merit may be made directly to the Crown or via the Online Award Recommendation System
+•Recommendations for Kingdom Awards, Kingdom Orders, and Peerage Orders may be made directly to the Crown via the Online Award Recommendation System.

 8.6 Award and Order Precedence